 Children from six weeks of age up to age three love our nursery, where they receive care from a consistent, paid staff caregiver plus a loving volunteer.
 We play, we eat a simple snack, and enjoy a simple sacred circle time.

 Children age three (by Oct 1) up to Kindergarten enjoy a structured worship and play time in the room adjoining our nursery.
 Volunteers lead this ministry, which includes a snack, a Bible lesson, worship songs, and craft activities.

 Children in K-3rd grades sit with their families in the sanctuary at the beginning of the service.
 After the singing, children wanting to attend Kids' Worship receive a blessing and are escorted to the worship room.
 During Kids' Worship, volunteers lead an intentional worship time that includes prayer and prayer requests, Scripture, Bible memory passages, songs, and games.

 Children in Kids' Worship return to the Sanctuary for communion at the end of the service.
 Parents are encouraged to pick up nursery and pre-K children if they desire at this time.
 All ages are welcome at the communion table.

 4th Grade & Up

 Beginning in 4th grade, children attend the entire Sanctuary worship service.
 In addition, these preteens are invited to serve their community in an apprenticeship, where we pair them with a trusted adult who will supervise and train them in an area of service such as hospitality, A/V operations, liturgy, worship coordination, or children's ministry.
-Contact Sarah Flannery for more information about apprenticeships.
+For more information about apprenticeship, contact us here.